 The District participates in the Illinois Community College Health Insurance Security Fund (CCHISF) (also known as the College Insurance Program, CIP).
 CIP is a nonappropriated trust fund held outside the State Treasury, with the State Treasurer as custodian.
 Additions deposited into the Trust are for the sole benefit of providing the health benefits to retirees, as established under the plan, and associated administrative costs.
 CIP is a cost-sharing multiemployer defined benefit postemployment healthcare plan that covers retired employees and their dependents of Illinois community college districts throughout the state of Illinois, excluding the City Colleges of Chicago.
-The Department of Central Management Services (the Department) administers the plan with the cooperation of the State Universities Retirement System and the boards of trustees of the various community college districts.
-Separate financial statements, including required supplementary information, may be obtained from the Department at 15 Stratton Office Building, Springfield, Illinois, 62706.
+As a result of the Governor's Executive Order 12-01, the responsibilities in relation to CIP were transferred to the Department of Central Management Services (Department) as of July 1, 2013.
+The Department administers the plan with the cooperation of the State Universities Retirement System and the boards of trustees of the various community college districts.